nehtepreeti/swift-style-guide/README.markdown

 - sometimes compensating for weak type information
 - striving for fluent usage
 - beginning factory methods with `make`
-- naming methods for their side effects
-  - verb methods follow the -ed, -ing rule for the non-mutating version
-  - noun methods follow the formX rule for the mutating version
-  - boolean types should read like assertions
-  - protocols that describe _what something is_ should read as nouns
-  - protocols that describe _a capability_ should end in _-able_ or _-ible_
 - using terms that don't surprise experts or confuse beginners
 - generally avoiding abbreviations
 - using precedent for names